lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

    **Add-on Store**.
 1. In the **...** menu at the top right corner click **Repositories**, add `https://github.com/lmagyar/homeassistant-addon-tailscale` as repository.
-1. Find the "Tailscale" add-on and click it.
+1. Find the "Tailscale with features" add-on and click it.
 If it doesn't show up, wait until HA refreshes the information about the add-on, or click **Reload** in the **...** menu at the top right corner.
 1. Click the "INSTALL" button to install the add-on.

 ## How to use

-1. Start the "Tailscale" add-on.
+1. Start the "Tailscale with features" add-on.
-1. Check the logs of the "Tailscale" add-on to see if everything went well.
+1. Check the logs of the "Tailscale with features" add-on to see if everything went well.
-1. Open the **Web UI** of the "Tailscale" add-on to complete authentication and couple your Home Assistant instance with your Tailscale account.
+1. Open the **Web UI** of the "Tailscale with features" add-on to complete authentication and couple your Home Assistant instance with your Tailscale account.

    **Note:** _Some browsers don't work with this step.
 It is recommended to complete this step on a desktop or laptop computer using the Chrome browser._

-1. Check the logs of the "Tailscale" add-on again to see if everything went well.
+1. Check the logs of the "Tailscale with features" add-on again to see if everything went well.

 ## Configuration